Kkevsterrr/geneva_website/content/posts/usenix21-weaponizing-censors.md

 - This is the first reflected amplification attack over TCP that goes beyond sending `SYN` packets and the first HTTP-based reflected amplification attack.
 - We found multiple types of middlebox misconfiguration in the wild that can lead to technically *infinite* *amplification* for the attacker: by sending a single packet, the attacker can initiate an *endless stream of packets* to the victim.

-**Collectively, our results show that censorship infrastructure poses a greater threat to the broader Internet than previously understood.**
+**Collectively, our results show that censorship infrastructure poses a greater threat to the broader Internet than previously understood.** Even _benign_ deployments of firewalls and intrusion prevention systems in non-censoring nation-states can be weaponized using the techniques we discovered.

 See our full paper [here](https://geneva.cs.umd.edu/papers/usenix-weaponizing-ddos.pdf), our open source code [here](https://github.com/breakerspace/weaponizing-censors), or you can jump to the [FAQ section](#faq) below.